DNA-encoded chemical library: Homogeneous screening of yoctoreactor libraries

 A homogeneous method for screening yoctoreactor libraries (yR) has recently been developed which uses water-in-oil emulsion technology to isolate individual ligand-target complexes.
 Called Binder Trap Enrichment (BTE), ligands to a protein target are identified by trapping binding pairs (DNA-labelled protein target and yR ligand) in emulsion droplets during dissociation dominated kinetics.
 Once trapped, the target and ligand DNA are joined by ligation, thus preserving the binding information.

 Hereafter, identification of hits is essentially a counting exercise: information on binding events is deciphered by sequencing and counting the joined DNA - selective binders are counted with a much higher frequency than random binders.
 This is possible because random trapping of target and ligand is "diluted" by the high number of water droplets in the emulsion.
 The low noise and background signal characteristic of BTE is attributed to the "dilution" of the random signal, the lack of surface artifacts and the high fidelity of the yR library and screening method.
 Screening is performed in a single tube method.
 Biologically active hits are identified in a single round of BTE characterized by a low false positive rate.

 BTE mimics the non-equilibrium nature of in vivo ligand-target interactions and offers the unique possibility to screen for target specific ligands based on ligand-target residence time because the emulsion, which traps the binding complex, is formed during a dynamic dissociation phase.

+Screening of DELs in cells

+DNA-encoded libraries (DELs) have been adapted for screening in living cells to better reflect native biological conditions, specifically using Xenopus laevis oocytes.
+This approach, termed cellular Binder Trap Enrichment (cBTE), facilitates the identification of small-molecule ligands that bind to target proteins in a native cellular environment.

+In this method, the protein of interest (POI) is expressed in oocytes as a fusion with a "Prey" protein, such as carbonic anhydrase IX (CAIX).
+Simultaneously, a "Bait" molecule—comprising a known ligand for the Prey protein linked to a DNA strand—is introduced.
+Alongside the Bait, a DEL is co-injected into the oocytes.
+If a DEL member binds to the POI, it brings its attached DNA tag into the same molecular complex as the Bait DNA via the POI–Prey–Bait interaction.

+Following incubation, the oocytes are lysed, and the lysate is subjected to Binder Trap Enrichment (BTE) as described above.
+In essence, the DEL and Bait DNA are ligated in droplets, thus encoding the binding event.
+The ligated DNA is then amplified and subjected to high-throughput sequencing to identify the DEL members that interacted with the POI.

+This intracellular screening technique allows for the discovery of ligands that engage targets in their native conformation and cellular environment, enabling screening of targets that are difficult to express or purify, and potentially improving the physiological relevance of identified compounds.